paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-05-29-sweep_the_sleaze.md

 ---
 Oliver Reichenstein:

-> **Social media buttons are not a social media strategy**, even though they're often sold that way.
+> **Social media buttons are not a social media strategy**, even though they’re often sold that way.
 Excellent content, serious networking and constant human engagement is the way to build your profile.
-Adding those sleazy buttons won't achieve anything.
+Adding those sleazy buttons won’t achieve anything.

 I approve of this message, which might seem ironic coming from a peddler of social media icons.
-Perhaps I should include this health warning in the accompanying 'Read Me' file.
+Perhaps I should include this health warning in the accompanying ‘Read Me’ file.